lidofinance/dual-governance/docs/mechanism.md

 ## Changelog

+### 2024-06-25
+- Instead of using the "wNFT" shortcut for the "Lido: stETH Withdrawal NFT" token, the official symbol "unstETH" is now used.

 ### 2024-04-24

 * Removed the logic with the extension of the Veto Signalling duration upon new proposal submission.